Writing a will isn’t as complicated as you might think. Find out why will writing is important and how to do it in under 10 minutes

 Oftentimes, it is unclear who should take up that role.
 On one hand, there may be no one willing to step forward to be the administrator because of the complexity of the estate’s liabilities.
 On the other hand, there also could be multiple people vying to be the administrator – possibly for the wrong reasons – due to the sizeable estate at stake.

 Even after the administrator is chosen, he or she may not be ready with the required information on the estate.
-They also may not have the time to administer the estate or could even find it too complicated to execute it altogether.
+They also may not have the time to administer the estate or could even find it too complicated to execute it all together.

 Without a will, the whole process of distributing your estate will be extremely long and arduous.